For current students or recent graduates.

 one-year memberships will be granted to all interns.
 Membership benefits

-include being able to sell your art through SAA and participate in exhibitions,
+include being able to sell your art at Salem Arts and participate in exhibitions,

 events, and workshops.

-space and art sales at 211 Bridge Street several times a month from 12noon
+space and art sales several times a month from 12noon

 to 6pm on Saturdays or Sundays.
 The internship also includes hands-on

-experience in a chosen area of expertise, such as graphic design, assisting
+experience in a chosen area of expertise, such as grant writing, graphic design, assisting

 curating shows, web design, membership drives, public relations, event